-Figure 4 Determined monosaccharide concentrations in four seawater samples (SWS 1-4) after hydrolysis (DCCHO) comparing the desalination by dialysis (Engel&Händel, 2011) and ED (presented in this study).
-The full line represents the line of equality.
+Figure 4.
+Determined monosaccharide concentrations in four seawater samples (SWSs 1-4) after hydrolysis (DCCHO) comparing the desalination by dialysis (Engel and Händel, 2011) and ED (presented in this study).
+The solid line represents the line of equality.
 The dotted line represents the regression line between the data of both methods.